SidonTheTroll/cave-of-ordeals/Projects/SVHW/Biology/qna.md

 ## 30. What are the two approaches or methodologies of HGP?
 The two main approaches or methodologies of the Human Genome Project (HGP) were:

-1. **Mapping**: This involved creating maps that showed the locations of genes and other DNA features on chromosomes.
-Genetic and physical mapping techniques were used to identify the positions of genes and markers along the chromosomes.

-2. **Sequencing**: This involved determining the exact order of the nucleotide bases (A, T, C, G) in the DNA sequences of the chromosomes.
-Automated sequencing methods were developed to read and assemble the entire human genome sequence.
+1. **Expressed Gene Tags:** to identify all genes that are expressed as RNA (mapping).

+2. **Sequence annotation:** Blindly approach sequencing whole set of genome that contained all coding and non-coding sequences and later assigning different regions in the sequence with functions.

-These approaches were complementary, with mapping providing the framework and sequencing providing the detailed nucleotide sequences, leading to the successful completion of the Human Genome Project.
+These approaches were complementary, with mapping providing the framework and sequence annotation providing the detailed nucleotide sequences, leading to the successful completion of the Human Genome Project.

 ## 31. Microscopic pollen of the past are obtained as fossils.
 Mention the characteristics of the pollen grain that make it happen.
-The characteristics of pollen grains that enable them to be preserved as fossils include:

-1. **Durable Outer Wall**: Pollen grains have a tough outer wall, known as the exine, which is resistant to decay and can endure environmental conditions over long periods.

-2. **Small Size**: Pollen grains are typically very small, ranging from a few micrometers to tens of micrometers in diameter.
-Their small size allows them to be easily transported and preserved in sedimentary layers.

-3. **Chemical Composition**: The exine of pollen grains contains sporopollenin, a chemically resistant biopolymer.
-Sporopollenin protects pollen from environmental degradation, contributing to its longevity.

-4. **Abundance**: Pollen grains are produced in large quantities by plants, contributing to their widespread distribution and increased likelihood of fossilization when conditions are favorable.

-These characteristics collectively make pollen grains excellent indicators of past vegetation and environmental conditions when preserved as fossils in sedimentary deposits.
+Pollen grains are preserved as fossils due to their decay-resistant exine, small size, and sporopollenin composition.
+Their abundance and widespread distribution enhance fossilization, making them excellent indicators of past vegetation and environmental conditions.

 ## 32. State the function of the Filliform Apparatus.
 The term "filiform apparatus" refers to a structure found in the embryo sac (female gametophyte) of flowering plants.
 Its function is to guide the pollen tube to the embryo sac during fertilization.
 The filiform apparatus consists of specialized cells that help direct the pollen tube towards the micropyle of the ovule, facilitating successful fertilization and seed development in flowering plants.